awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codedeploy-deploymentgroup.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `ServiceRoleArn`  <a name="cfn-codedeploy-deploymentgroup-servicerolearn"></a>
-A service role Amazon Resource Name \(ARN\) that grants AWS CodeDeploy permission to make calls to AWS services on your behalf\.
+A service role Amazon Resource Name \(Arn\) that grants AWS CodeDeploy permission to make calls to AWS services on your behalf\.
 For more information, see [Create a Service Role for AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html) in the *AWS CodeDeploy User Guide\.*
 In some cases, you might need to add a dependency on the service role's policy\.
 For more information, see IAM role policy in [DependsOn Attribute](aws-attribute-dependson.md)\.
 *Required*: Yes
 *Type*: String